Amazon SageMaker Pricing: Options, Examples, and 7 Ways to Cut Costs

 URL Copied

 Amazon SageMaker is a comprehensive machine-learning service designed to simplify the process of building, training, and deploying machine-learning models.
 It provides essential tools and capabilities that enable organizations to efficiently manage their ML workflows.
-As businesses increasingly adopt machine learning to gain insights and improve operations, SageMaker's integration with advanced AI features positions it as a key enabler of these transformations.
+As businesses increasingly adopt machine learning to gain insights and improve operations, SageMaker's integration with advanced AI features — including generative AI via Amazon Bedrock and agentic workflows — positions it as a key enabler of these transformations within an AWS FinOps framework.

-Trends such as the integration of generative AI capabilities and enhanced support for large-scale machine learning models are expected to boost its adoption further.
 For organizations looking to leverage SageMaker, understanding its pricing structure is crucial to avoid unexpected costs.
-This article explores SageMaker's pricing models and offers tips for cost optimization to help you manage your cloud spending effectively.
-Read on to learn more!
+This article explores SageMaker's updated 2026 pricing models and offers tips for cost optimization to help you manage your cloud spending effectively.

 How Is Amazon SageMaker Priced?

 Amazon SageMaker pricing is based on your usage of various services and features.
 You'll be charged for compute instances, storage, data transfer, and other services used during training, hosting, and data processing.
-There are different pricing models like on-demand and Savings Plans to optimize costs based on your needs, according to AWS.
+There are different pricing models — on-demand and Savings Plans — to optimize costs based on your needs.

 Here's a breakdown of the key SageMaker pricing components:

 • Compute instances: SageMaker offers a wide range of instance types optimized for different workloads (general purpose, compute-optimized, memory-optimized, GPU-based, etc.).
-Pricing varies based on the instance type, the number of vCPUs, memory, and GPU configuration.
+Note that SageMaker instances (prefixed with ml.) typically carry a 20–40% premium over equivalent raw EC2 instances, reflecting the cost of managed infrastructure, OS patching, driver updates, and endpoint management.

-• Storage: You'll be charged for storage used for your data, models, and other artifacts in Amazon S3 and other storage services.
+• Storage: You'll be charged for storage used for your data, models, and artifacts in Amazon S3 and EBS volumes.

 • Data transfer: Data transfer costs apply when moving data in and out of SageMaker and other AWS services.

-• SageMaker features: Specific features like SageMaker Studio notebooks, Ground Truth data labeling, and SageMaker JumpStart have their own pricing models.
-For example, Ground Truth is priced per labeling task, and JumpStart costs vary based on the resources used and the model's complexity.
+• SageMaker features: Specific features like SageMaker Studio notebooks, Ground Truth data labeling, SageMaker JumpStart, Data Wrangler, and the new SageMaker Data Agent have their own pricing models.

 • Training and inference: Costs are incurred for the time instances are used for training your models and for running inference (generating predictions).